OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/etm.md

 ## Custom field configuration

-OpsHub Integration Manager requires one custom field to be defined on the entity that is being synchronized to ETM.
+<code class="expression">space.vars.SITENAME</code> requires one custom field to be defined on the entity that is being synchronized to ETM.
 This must be set up under **Custom Attribute** tab on **Manage Project Properties** page to track the integration status of each item.
 Name & data type of the field to be configured:

 | Custom Field Name | Type        |
 |-------------------|-------------|